Tony Sanchez (American football): Coaching career

 Sanchez began his coaching career in 1996 as an undergraduate assistant at New Mexico State; he would eventually complete his bachelor's degree in family and consumer science at NMSU in 1998.
 After graduating from NMSU, Sanchez spent the 1998 season as wide receivers coach at Onate High School, like NMSU in Las Cruces, New Mexico.
 In 2000, Sanchez became wide receivers coach at Irvin High School in El Paso, Texas.
 Sanchez returned to Onate High in 2001 to be defensive backs coach.
 In 2003, Sanchez was promoted to be defensive coordinator in addition to defensive backs coach at the school.

 In 2004, Sanchez got his first head coaching position at California High School in San Ramon, California.
 Sanchez turned around California High "from doormat status to a berth in the North Coast Section finals," according to ESPN.

 Sanchez became head coach at Bishop Gorman High School in Las Vegas, Nevada in 2009 and would be head coach at the school for six seasons.
 In his tenure as Gorman head coach, Sanchez achieved an 85–5 record and led Gorman to the Nevada Interscholastic Activities Association 4A championship every season.

 On December 16, 2014, the Nevada System of Higher Education Board of Regents voted unanimously to hire Sanchez as head coach at UNLV.
 He was succeeded at Bishop Gorman by his brother, Kenneth.

 Sanchez and UNLV agreed to part ways on November 25, 2019.
 He coached his final game for the Rebels against Nevada on November 30.
 He finished with a career record of 20–40.

 Sanchez joined the staff at TCU as an offensive analyst in 2021.
+New head coach Jerry Kill, who had been on the staff with Sanchez at TCU, hired him as wide receivers coach at New Mexico State in 2022.
+Sanchez succeeded Kill as head coach following the 2023 season.